 Why is CECL important?

-The impact of the new standards is expected to be significant with overall reserve levels anticipated to increase by as much as 35 percent to 50 percent by some estimates.
-And given that increased loss provisions represent the largest impacts to balance sheets under stress scenarios, the follow-on effects of these accounting changes will likely ripple through future stress tests as well.
+The impact of FASB's CECL standards is expected to be significant with overall expected credit loss reserve levels anticipated to increase by as much as 35 percent to 50 percent by some estimates.
+And given that increased credit loss provisions represent the largest impacts to balance sheets under stress scenarios, the follow-on effects of these accounting changes will likely ripple through future stress tests as well.
 In addition, while macro-prudential stress tests have typically focused on the largest banks, these accounting standards apply to all financial institutions in their respective jurisdictions, regardless of size.

 The changes required by CECL require a much deeper level of modeling, analysis and reporting than what has previously been required.